中文

 .

-• Integrated Strategies: A practical, well-paced plan across academics; school-year and summer activities; standardized testing (SAT/ACT and AP/IB, where relevant); leadership and initiative building; research and projects; college list strategy and positioning; college applications (essays, recommendations, interviews, forms, and portfolios if any); internships and early career exploration; and life design.
+• Integrated Strategies and Execution: A practical, well-paced plan and effective execution across academics; school-year and summer activities; standardized test prep (e.g., SAT/ACT and AP/IB); leadership and initiative building; research and projects; college list strategy and positioning; college applications (essays, recommendations, interviews, forms, and portfolios if applicable); internships and early career exploration; and life design.

 .